Doctor5555/SPLIWACA-CPP-Interpreter-transpiler/Language Spec.md

   - `y.x`
 - Item `x` of `y`
   - `y[x]`
+  - Lists start at `0`

+### Grouping

+- Objects can be grouped, for clarity, with brackets (`()`).
+This also terminates `CALL`'s argument consumption

-### Miscellaneous
+### Undefined variables

-- If a variable is used before it's defined, the following failsafes will occur, in order:
+- If an undefined variable is referenced, the following failsafes will occur, in order:
-  - The interpreter will attempt to import a SPLW module with the same name as the variable, then perform the operation again with the variable set as the imported module
+  - The interpreter will attempt to import a SPLW module with the same name as the variable, and set the variable to the imported module
-  - The interpreter will attempt to import a native module with the same name as the variable, then perform the operation again with the variable set as the imported module
+  - The interpreter will attempt to import a native module with the same name as the variable, and set the variable to the imported module
-  - The interpreter will attempt to install and import a native module with the same name as the variable, then perform the operation again with the variable set as the imported module
+  - The interpreter will attempt to install and import a native module with the same name as the variable, and set the variable to the imported module
-  - The interpreter will treat the variable name as a bare word, and retry the operation
+  - The interpreter will treat the variable name as a bare word
-  - If nothing previous works, then an error will be thrown